whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-1A.md

 ### Condition

-{{ "On a ship underway or in a laboratory with a clear horizon, given a standard marine sextant with a total index error of no more than 2'." | markdownify }}
+On a ship underway or in a laboratory with a clear horizon, given a standard marine sextant with a total index error of no more than 2'.

 ### Performance requirement